 This was one Castlevania title in which I felt Konami was purely aiming for a quick buck by rehashing an older title.
 It was also a rare instance in which I felt I wasn’t getting my money’s worth from buying a Castlevania game.
 For a fan of the series like me, this feeling was awful.

 There was quite a bit of hatred when Castlevania: Lament of Innocence was released.
 Hatred stemming for the (allegedly misogynistic) rewriting of Belmont clan history, as well as the insipid, repetitive 3D stage design.

 I will defend Konami by saying the problem with the 3D stage designs was something they couldn't have overcome.
 Somehow, Castlevania games need to be played in 2D, with gaudy color schemes, impossible architectural design, and all that.

 On the other hand, I fully agree with the criticisms rained on the retconned story.
 Why was there a need to remove Sonia Belmont and Castlevania Legends from canon?
 And what’s with the awkward, almost laughable names in Lament of Innocence itself?
 Names such as Walter the Vampire and the Pagoda of the Misty Moon?

-These corny names did nothing at all to alleviate the tedium of pushing through the dull looking stages.
+Needless to say, these corny names did nothing at all to alleviate the tedium of pushing through the dull looking stages.
 In fact, for me, they were often the reason to stop playing.

 1. Castlevania: Judgement

-One of the things I really love about the Castlevania games is that there is always consistent effort to update the gameplay.
+The one thing that I really love about the Castlevania games is that there is always consistent effort to update the gameplay.

 The franchise grew from linear progression to multiple paths, then to Metroid-like RPGing, and finally to 3D.
-And so when I heard about a 3D Castlevania fighting game in 2008, I thought, “That’s great!
+And so when I heard about a 3D Castlevania fighting game in 2008, I thought, “That’s fantastic!
 Why not?”